oezingle/lua-bundler/README.md

 Options:
          -i <ignore>,    Add a library that is globally available in the target distribution of lua --ignore <ignore>
+   --preserve <comments|annotations>
-   --uid <uid>           Set the unique identifier of this bundle.
+                         Preserve lua-language-server annotations or all comments --uid <uid>           Set the unique identifier of this bundle.
 Defaults to uuidgen --log-level <log_level>
                          Set the program's log level.
 Default = warn